rust-lang/rfcs/text/0000-target-tier-policy.md

 If the proposer of a target wishes to appeal the rejection of a target, they may contact the compiler team.

+- Any new tier 3 target must have a designated developer or developers (the "target maintainers") on record to be CCed when issues arise regarding the target.
 - Tier 3 targets must use naming consistent with any existing targets; for instance, a target for the same CPU or OS as an existing Rust target should use the same name for that CPU or OS.
 Targets should normally use the same